 2 – Oven Issues

 Sadly, there is the possibility that there could be something up with your oven.
-If you’ve been checking the cake to see if it’s done in the middle and things just aren’t baking right, then you might need a new oven.
+If you’ve been checking the cake to see if it’s done in the middle and things just aren’t baking right, you might need a new oven or need it to be repaired.

 Sometimes ovens will have problems with baking things unevenly.
 There could be an issue where the sides of your oven will bake things very fast while the center will bake things slowly.